DominikBiernacki/ML-assignments/README.md

-Assignments solutions for the University Machine Learning Course 2024-25.
+Assignments solutions made for the Machine Learning university course 2024-25.